mdabarik/crud-jwt-client/README.md

 - user can edit the booking date
 - Room details page
 - Testimonials on home page
+- User can post their review after booking
 - User can signup for newsletter on home page
 - About us page
 - Our team member page